Employment Opportunities

 POSITION OVERVIEW

-The Groundskeeper works as part of a team to provide horticultural and grounds maintenance services for the school.
+Professional electrician capable of executing job responsibilities within our schools and grounds with integrity and attention to detail.
 This person must be reliable, adaptable, honest, safety oriented, customer focused and have the mindset of exceeding expectations daily.

 Supervisory Responsibilities: None